nventive/UnoApplicationTemplate/doc/Configuration.md

   }
   ```

+- Configuration sections can be loaded and registred in DI as `IOptions<T>`.

+  - The easy way (to map a root section using pattern matching):
+    1. Create a `MyConfigurationSectionOptions` object that map your configuration section named `MyConfigurationSection`
+    1. Register the object

+     ```csharp
+     // Loads the MyConfigurationSection configuration section and make IOptions<MyConfigurationSectionOptions> available for DI. services.BindOptionsToConfiguration<MyConfigurationSectionOptions>(configuration);
+    ```
+  - The complete way (to map subsections or where class name does not match the `[sectionName]Options` pattern)
+    1. Create a `MySubOrCustomSectionOptions` object that map your configuration section
+    1. Register the object

+     ```csharp
+     // Loads the MySection:MySubSection configuration section and make IOptions<MySubOrCustomSectionOptions> available for DI. services.BindOptionsToConfiguration<MySubOrCustomSectionOptions>(configuration, "MySection:MySubSection");
+    ```

 - The `IConfiguration` interface is registered as a service to simplify the process of resolving an application setting.

   ```csharp